 In conclusion, the Science Based Targets Initiative is a powerful tool for businesses that want to take meaningful action on climate change.
 SBTs provide a clear and consistent methodology for setting targets aligned with the latest climate science.
 This can help build a company's brand and reputation, drive innovation and cost savings, and future-proof their operations.
 As the global community works to address the urgent challenge of climate change, SBTs are a critical piece of the puzzle.

-Diab is the only company in our industry reducing our carbon footprint in line with Science Based Targets.
+Diab has an approved CO₂-reduction plan in accordance with the Science Based Targets Initiative requirements.
 That means we have a documented plan to reduce the carbon footprint of our products approved by UN Global Compact Science Based Targets.
 We expect – and hope – many more companies will commit to this initiative in the coming years.

 You can read more about Science Based Targets here: https://sciencebasedtargets.org/